 He became the first British player since 1977, and the first British man since 1936, to win a Grand Slam singles tournament and to win more than one Wimbledon singles title since Fred Perry in 1935.
 Murray is also the men’s singles 2012 and 2016 Olympic gold medallist, making him the only tennis player, male or female, to have won two Olympic singles titles.

 Represented by the colour green, the house captains for the academic year 2018/2019 are Tega and Marwa.

 Eleanor May “Ellie” Simmonds, OBE is a British Paralympian swimmer competing in S6 events.
 When she competed in the 2008 Summer Paralympics in Beijing and won two gold medals for Great Britain, she was the youngest member of the team, at the age of 13.

 In the 2012 Olympics, she won another two golds in London, including setting a World Record in the 400m freestyle, and a further gold medal at the Rio Paralympics in 2016, this time setting a world record for the 200m medley.

-Represented by the colour yellow, the house captains for the academic year 2017/2018 are Leon and Laarayb.
+Represented by the colour yellow, the house captains for the academic year 2018/2019 are Yasmin and Grace.

 - Image of Sir David Beckham licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.

-- Image of Dame Jessica Ennis-Hill licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license.
+- Image of Dame Jessica Ennis-Hill & Ellie Simmonds licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license.

 - Image of Sir Andy Murray licensed under the Creative Commons Attribution 3.0 Unported license.